DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/FREIGHT FORWARDER/DOCUMENTS/Voyage tracking.md

 :--                 |:--            |:--            |:--                |:--                    |:--
 CNSHA-USLGB(S)	    | CNSHA	        | USLGB	        | 40	            | √	                    | √

-**Journey template** (ShipJourneyId) field in the Voyage creator, also allows for inbound file to specify the Journey template which will then disregard the port and delivery mode fields.
+**Journey template** (ShipJourneyId) field in the Voyage tracking, also allows for inbound file to specify the Journey template which will then disregard the port and delivery mode fields.
 This field isn’t mandatory but provides flexibility.

 ### Duplicate tolerance
-Document setting [Duplicate tolerance](../SETUP/SETTING%20PROFILES/Voyage%20creator.md) manages the outcome when an EDI Voyage creator document is received and the **Booking reference** is already used on an existing D365 Landed cost Voyage.
+Document setting [Duplicate tolerance](../SETUP/SETTING%20PROFILES/Voyage%20tracking.md) manages the outcome when an EDI Voyage tracking document is received and the **Booking reference** is already used on an existing D365 Landed cost Voyage.
 The options are:
 - **Accept** – Add to existing Open Voyage
 - **Warning** – Creates new Voyage and staging record has Warning log
 - **Error** – Staging record errors, and Voyage isn’t created